 We’ve all been there, frozen in a group of unfamiliar people.
 You know you should be networking, but you just feel paralyzed.
-It’s awkward, and you’re envious of others that seem to effortlessly meet others.
+It’s awkward, and you’re envious of others who seem to effortlessly communicate with strangers.
 You walk away with maybe a business card or two while they have gone through the room and talked with nearly everyone.

 The truth is, you’re both doing it wrong.